Pnlvfx/node-ffmpeg-concat/README.md

 This package runs on Linux, macOS, and Windows.

-Node.js versions 10.13.0 and up are supported.
+Node.js versions 10.13.0 and up to node 19, for now, are supported.
 Note (**macOS only**): due to an inadvertant low-level breaking change in libuv's process handling code, OpenGL [is not supported](https://github.com/stackgl/headless-gl#supported-platforms-and-nodejs-versions) when running Node.js version 12.13.1 through to 13.6.0 on macOS.
 A fix has been released in Node.js version 13.7.0.
 A fix for 12.x is pending.
 Other platforms are unaffected.

 ## CLI